zimicjs/zimic/docs/wiki/cli-zimic-typegen.md

 });
 ```

-Our [typegen example](../../examples/with-typegen) demonstrates how to use `zimic typegen openapi` to generate types and
+Our [OpenAPI typegen example](../../examples/with-openapi-typegen) demonstrates how to use `zimic typegen openapi` to
-use them in your application and interceptors.
+generate types and use them in your application and interceptors.

 ### `zimic typegen openapi` comments